itsmoeenahmad/Passgeni-App/README.md

 Passgeni is a simple and secure password generator app for Android and iOS devices, powered by OpenAI.
-It helps you create strong, unique passwords based on your field/profession effortlessly to keep your accounts safe.
+It helps you create strong, unique passwords based on your profession effortlessly to keep your accounts safe.